aepks/coffee-is-a-core-value/README.md

 4. Display current balance, probably 0.00, along with their user name or RFID key.
 Prompt the user to input money.

-Task 2: Adding money to a user account.
+Task 2: Purchasing a coffee.

-1. Person scans ID.
-2. The main menu will appear.
-Prompt the user with their current balance, and the available menu options.
-"Welcome, [username].
-Your current balance is [balance].
-To add money to your account, please feed it in now.".
-3. After this, the user will feed in money.
-It then should be read, and then input into the program.

-Task 3: Refund from a user account.

 1. Person scans ID, or is on guest account.
-2. Person presses 'refund' button.
-3. Check if there is enough money in the machine to refund the balance.
-4. If not, give the closest number that can be achieved.
-5. Ask the user to confirm the refund, prompting them to press yes or no.
-6. If yes, return the money.
-Then, if yes or no, return to the main menu.

-Task 4: Purchasing a coffee.

-1. Person scans ID, or is on guest account.
 2. The main menu will appear.
 Prompt the user with their current balance, and the available menu options.
 "Welcome, [username].
-Your current balance is [].
-To add more, please use the soda machine."
+Your current balance is []."
 3. The user will then press the 'purchase item' button on the coffee machine terminal.
 1. The user's account will be checked, to ensure they have the requisite balance.
 2. The user's account will then be deducted the given balance.
 3. The plastic shroud covering the touchscreen on the coffee machine will then be lifted, allowing the user to select a drink option.
 4. After 30 seconds (arbitrary number), the shroud will then move back into place.

-Task 5.
+Task 3.
 Purchasing a soda.

 1. Person scans ID, or is on guest account.
 2. The main menu will appear.
 Prompt the user with their current balance, and the available menu options.
 "Welcome, [username].
-Your current balance is [balance].
-To add money to your account, please feed it in now.".
+Your current balance is []."
 3. The user will then press the 'purchase item' button.
 4. The user's account will be checked, to ensure they have the requisite balance.
 5. The user's account will then be deducted the given balance.
 6. [Access control method for soda machine here.]

-Task 6.
+Task 4.
 Generating a receipt.

 1. Person scans ID, or is on guest account.
 2. Depending on machine, user will be welcomed with 'Welcome' state.